nsdrussell/CSVScoresToExcel/README.md

 Each row is separated by a line feed (\n).

-I have included samples under `/src/ScoresToExcelApp/Samples`.
+I have included samples under `/src/ScoresToExcelApp/Samples/`.
+GitHub reports that there are errors with the files, but they are genuinely as they should be.
 ### Data handling
 I was tempted to try parsing the entire file to a DataTable, but unfortunately there is a varying number of columns and this method would not be up to scratch as a result.
 I take each line from the file after the header row and parse them into PersonWithScore objects.